-The shingles vaccine is safe.
+The Shingles vaccine is safe.
 But as with any medication, there is a small risk of side effects.
-The most common side effect is allergic reaction at the injection site.
-Look for redness, swelling and soreness at the site.
-These should go away after a few days.
-You may also have a headache.
+The most common side effect is a reaction at the injection site.
+Look for redness, swelling, and soreness at the site.

+You may also feel tired or have a headache.